Get to Know Brooke VanDevelder

 What’s something interesting that our customers might not know about you?

-I’m fiercely loyal and hard working and creativity is my oxygen.
-When a client comes to me, whether it’s just one person wanting to bring their graphic novel to life or a big ecommerce company looking for 2k images to be retouched for a website overhaul, I take pride in honoring their needs and coming up with the best visual solution tailored to their brand or project.
+I’m fiercely loyal and hardworking, and creativity is my oxygen.
+When a client comes to me, whether it’s just one person wanting to bring their graphic novel to life or a big e-commerce company looking for 2k images to be retouched for a website overhaul, I take pride in honoring their needs and coming up with the best visual solution tailored to their brand or project.

 What hobbies do you enjoy in your free time?